jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 ----

-tree_ comes with Windows_ you do not have to do anything.
+You do not have to do anything because tree_ comes with Windows_ .
 These are things you would type in place of what I have in the chapter

 * `New-Item`_ instead of touch_
 * ``tree /F`` instead of tree_